ThorstenSchmitt - Fotolia

 A recommended prerequisite of NPDESI is a new self-paced course called Programming for Network Engineers.
 PRNE is for network operators who want to use programming to simplify or automate tasks.

-DNAIE is a five-day boot camp for professionals who are already deploying Cisco DNA.
+Finally, Cisco introduced DNAIE, a five-day boot camp for professionals who are already deploying Cisco DNA.
 The training includes general concepts on the role of network orchestration and automation enabled through security implementations, controllers and integration with other technologies.

 Cisco is expanding its full list of skills training to include DNA fundamentals, data analytics, network programmability, cybersecurity, the internet of things and cloud networking.
 The company is embedding the topics into all of its Cisco Certified Internetwork Expert programs and the Cisco Certified Network Associate and Cisco Certified Network Professional certifications.